-The true history of many of our traditions and customs have become lost in the annals of time.
-The average person does not sit around reading folklore journals from the 1800s or search for out of print folklore books (only geeks like me do that!), but learns history from mass media, which often doesn't get the story quite right.
+The true history of many of our traditions and customs has become lost in the annals of time.
+The average person does not sit around reading folklore journals from the 1800s or search for out-of-print folklore books (only geeks like me do that!) but learns history from mass media, which often doesn't get the story quite right.

-Add to that, over the last century America emerged as the global media giant.
-So American television and film has been viewed all around the world for generations.
+Additionally, over the last century, America emerged as a global media giant, meaning that American television and film have been viewed worldwide for generations.
 I believe this has caused some confusion when it comes to certain folk customs which came to America from Britain, died out in Britain, but remained popular in American culture.

-Because much of this occurred in pre-history (in the context of oral cultures who did not leave written records), we can find our hidden history buried within a field that doesn't get the attention it deserves these days: folklore.
-(For more on why folklore is so important, read Folklore and the Preservation of Heritage)
+Because much of this occurred in pre-history (in the context of oral cultures that did not leave written records), we can find our hidden history buried within a field that doesn't get the attention it deserves these days: folklore.
+(For more on why folklore is so important, read Folklore and the Preservation of Heritage.)

 So what exactly did this mean?